Hank-learner/load_balancer_server/README.md

-# task 2
+# load balancer in php

-# requests to the server, building a load balancer in php
+# requests to the server, building a load balancer

 server has a cluster with 4 nodes.
 Each of these has different Memory sizes(RAM), Number of CPUs.
 Represent each node as a website, hosted using Apache on 4 different ports.